 I would expect 100% reduction in sweating if I undergo the procedure a second time, which is what the company, Miramar Labs, Inc., recommends (naturally).
 I'm going to cool my jets and enjoy my basically dry armpits for now, though.
 Study participants report more sweat reduction 12 months after the procedure, so perhaps I'll have total cessation in a year.
 Be sure to check back for an update!

 While I did not need deodorant the first few days after the miraDry®, I quickly realized I would need it again.
 Yes, the procedure reduced my sweating.
 However, it did not eliminate it completely, as evidenced by the photo on the right (taken two months after miraDry®).

 It's been over six months since my initial miraDry® and I've experienced a handful of similarly sweaty days.
-I decided to give miraDry® one more chance and returned to Serenity Med Spa to have it done a second time.
+I decided to give miraDry® one more chance and returned to Serenity Med Spa in San Francisco to have it done a second time.
 The process was identical to the previous, but the attending physician and technician asked more questions about my post-miraDry® sweating.
 I'm a few days out (still slightly swollen, but no longer sore), so it's too soon to tell if it completely eliminates my underarm sweating.
 I'll be sure to let you know, though!

 Is miraDry® worth it? miraDry® works, but it's not 100%.
 If you do suffer from hyperhidrosis, one procedure will likely reduce your perspiration to the level of a "normal" sweater.
 If you sweat normally, miraDry® is probably not worth it.

 - If you're a menstruating woman, avoid scheduling the procedure immediately before or during your period.
 You may experience more discomfort due to increased sensitivity during your cycle.

 - Take an ibuprofen or other pain-relieving OTC medicine a few hours before the treatment.
 You should take some after the procedure as well.

 - Apply ice packs under your arms immediately following the miraDry®.
 Icing will reduce pain and swelling and may be necessary up to two days after, depending on your experience.